Skip to content

 Why GhostRep exists

-I built GhostRep for the roofing sales rep first.
+I built it for the roofing sales rep first.

 I was not starting with what would sound good in a software pitch.
-I was starting with whether a roofing rep would actually want to use this because it helped them handle the door better, recover faster, and go into the next appointment stronger.
+I was starting with one question: would a roofing rep actually want to use this because it helped them handle the door better, recover faster, and walk into the next appointment stronger?

-The first idea was not sales management software.
-It was to build something that helped reps practice, communicate better, and get support from real field situations instead of hearing one thing in training and facing something completely different with a homeowner.
+The first idea was never sales management software.
+It was something that helped reps practice, communicate, and get real support from real field situations — instead of hearing one thing in a training room and facing something completely different in a homeowner's living room.

 The owner and manager value came later.
 That matters.
 GhostRep only works if it helps the rep first.
-If the rep does not actually improve, then the dashboards and tracking do not matter.
+If the rep does not actually improve, the dashboards and tracking are noise.

 Background